GentleZhu/pose_machine/README.md

 #UE4 Renderer & Pose Estimation
 Author: Qi Zhu, Robotics Institute at Carnegie Mellon University

-##Set up:
+##Set up
-	1. Install Unreal Engine 4.8 and (UETorch Plugin)[https://github.com/facebook/UETorch]
+1. Install Unreal Engine 4.8 and [UETorch Plugin]([https://github.com/facebook/UETorch)
-	2. Try with two existing projects: Realistic Rendering and Office
+2. Try with two existing projects: Realistic rendering and Office
-	3. Modify and Run ./engine_script/setConfig.py to set up configuration files in ./Realistic_rendering/ (e.g.); this writes config.json
+3. Modify and run ./engine_script/setConfig.py to set up configuration files in ./Realistic_rendering/ (e.g.)

+_CONFIG_FILENAME is which config.json to write; it sets where the viewpoint of the camera is
+@todo any other interesting parameters to change?

-	4. Modify and Run ./engine_script/articulate_config.py to set up keypoints and animation control to ./Office/ (e.g.); this writes block_animation_fps.json
+4. Modify and run ./engine_script/articulate_config.py to set up keypoints and animation control to ./Realistic_rendering/ (e.g.)

-@todo Need scissors4.model
+_MODEL_FILENAME is the model to load; it has keypoints in it
+_BLOCK_ANIMATION_FILENAME is which block_animation_fps.json to write; it will animate the object
+@todo any other interesting parameters to change?

 ### For new objects and scenes, make sure,
 	1. Create new model file by ./engine_script/writeModel.py --model --parts --constraints(joint angle only currently) --axis --minmax